What is personal data?

 What is data collection?

-What is the minimisation process ?
+What is the minimization process?

-Let’s take two opposing examples.
+Let’s take two contrasting examples.

-Here are some examples of retention periods:
+Examples of retention periods:

 - for data relating to payroll management, the maximum retention period is 5 years